-- Providing Proper Trash Bins.
+- Providing Proper Trash Bins for Garbage

-- Keeping the Common Area Clean.
+- Keeping the Common Areas Clean.

 - Performing Repairs.